-Include the PCN number, vehicle registration number and your name and address in any correspondence - without this information we will not be able to respond to your objection.
+Include the PCN number, vehicle registration number and your name and address in any correspondence; without this information we will not be able to respond to your objection.

-If you have not received an acknowledgement within 10 working days please contact Parking Services to ensure your objection has been received.
+If you have not received an acknowledgement within 10 working days, please contact Parking Services to ensure your objection has been received.

 Our action when you object

 We normally reply to objections within 10 working days but some objections take longer to investigate.
-In these cases we send an acknowledgment that we have received your objection and will send a full reply when the investigation is completed.
+In these cases, we send an acknowledgment that we have received your objection and will send a full reply when the investigation is completed.

-We will carefully consider all objections and attempt to reach a fair and reasonable decision based on evidence that is available to us.
+We will carefully consider all objections and attempt to reach a fair and reasonable decision based on the evidence that is available to us.

-We will explain the reasons for our decision and make attempts to address all the points that you have made.
+We will explain the reasons for our decision and make attempts to address all the points you have made.

 Sometimes we may ask you to provide more evidence to support your case, in which case we'll allow you a reasonable amount of time to respond to our request.